NovoLabs/gregor/README.md

 ### Consumer

-First, we are going to set up a basic consumer.
-First we need to pull the consumer namespace into our REPL:
+To create a consumer, we first need to pull the consumer namespace into our REPL:

 ```clojure
 (require '[gregor.consumer :as c])